WordPress Vulnerability Database API

 Integrity (I)

-This metric measures the impact to integrity of a successfully exploited vulnerability.
+This metric measures the impact on integrity of a successfully exploited vulnerability.
 Integrity refers to the trustworthiness and veracity of information.
 The Base Score is greatest when the consequence on the impacted component is highest.

 • High (H): There is a total loss of integrity, or a complete loss of protection.
 For example, the attacker can modify any/all files protected by the impacted component.
 Alternatively, only some files can be modified, but malicious modification would present a direct, serious consequence on the impacted component.